bahorn/announcements/README.md

 * SHEET (ID of your google doc sheet)
 * SHEET_RANGE (range for the query)

+And also specify the folowing:

+* SHEETS_TOKEN_PATH - path to the token after you login to google sheets
+* SHEETS_CREDENTIALS - path to your `credentials.json`

 And also register a pusher account and set your credentials in the following environmental keys:

 * PUSHER_APP_ID